Aniket1998/aniket1998.github.io/index.md

 ## About Me

 Hi!
-I'm a first year PhD student in the CS Theory Group at Stanford.
+I'm a first year CS PhD student in the Theory Group at Stanford, where I'm advised by the spectacular duo of [Nima Anari](https://nimaanari.com/) and [Tselil Schramm](https://tselilschramm.org/).

 My interests broadly lie at the intersection of probability and theoretical computer science.
 Less broadly, I like thinking about Markov Chains, the complexity of statistical inference, and algorithmic applications of Wasserstein Gradient Flows.
+Feel free to reach out if we share similar interests!

-Prior to grad school, I was a Pre-Doctoral Researcher at Google DeepMind.
+Prior to grad school, I was a Pre-Doctoral Researcher at Google DeepMind India.
 Even earlier,  I was a dazed and confused undergrad at Indian Institute of Technology Kanpur, where I double majored in Electrical Engineering and Math.

 ## Selected Publications